Indiana police officers support daughter of fallen trooper at graduation more than 10 years after his death

 OFFICERS KILLED IN THE LINE OF DUTY IN 2018

 Lauren was 7 years old when her father died.
-Her father had been part of the force for more than 17 years.
+Her father had been in the force for more than 17 years.

 Slocum called Lauren’s father an “awesome guy” and said Rich would have been proud of the “great young lady” his daughter has become.